nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 against those of other classes using the `Timeslot#checkTimetableConflicts` method.
 If there are conflicts, a `CommandException` will be thrown to the user to alert the class that the slot has been taken.

-Step 4: If there are no conflicts, the class tag of the students enrolled in the class which shows the `ClassName` and `Timeslot` of the updated class.
+Step 4: If there are no conflicts, the class tag of the students enrolled in the class which shows the `ClassName` and`Timeslot` of the updated class.

-Step 5: Finally, it replaces the existing class with the updated class in the database using `ModelManager#setTuition(TuitionClass, TuitionClass)`
+Step 5: Finally, it replaces the existing class with the updated class in the database using `ModelManager#setTuition(TuitionClass, TuitionClass)`.

 ### [Developed] Deleting Students
 This feature allows students to be deleted using the `deletestudent` or `del` command.